Endometriosis: Additional therapies

-Comparison of interventions

-A 2021 meta-analysis found that GnRH analogs and combined hormonal contraceptives were the best treatment for reducing dyspareunia and menstrual and non-menstrual pelvic pain.
-A 2018 Swedish systematic review found several studies but a general lack of scientific evidence for most treatments.
-There was only one study of sufficient quality and relevance comparing the effect of surgery and non-surgery.
-Cohort studies indicate that surgery is effective in decreasing pain.
-Most complications occurred in cases of low intestinal anastomosis, while the risk of fistula occurred in cases of combined abdominal or vaginal surgery, and urinary tract problems were common in intestinal surgery.
-The evidence was found to be insufficient regarding surgical intervention.

-The advantages of physical therapy techniques are decreased cost, absence of major side effects, it does not interfere with fertility, and a near-universal increase in sexual function.
-Disadvantages are that there are no large or long-term studies of its use for treating pain or infertility related to endometriosis.

-Treatment of infertility
+There is limited knowledge about the effectiveness of additional or adjunct therapies for endometriosis.
+Additional therapies sometimes used are pelvic floor physical therapy, exercise, acupuncture, pain education, or psychotherapy targeting pain.
+Diets high in antioxidants might help reduce period pain, based on a small number of studies.

+Infertility

 Assistive reproductive technology like IVF can help with fertility in endometriosis.

-Infertility can be treated with assistive reproductive technology (ART) such as in vitro fertilization (IVF) or surgery.
-IVF procedures are effective in improving fertility in many individuals with endometriosis.
-IVF is increasingly recommended over surgery for older women or for those where there might be multiple reasons why they struggle to conceive.
+Infertility can be treated with assistive reproductive technology (ART), such as in vitro fertilization (IVF), or with surgery.
+IVF procedures are effective in improving fertility in many women with endometriosis.
+IVF is increasingly recommended over surgery for older women or for those who may have multiple reasons why they struggle to conceive.
 It does not increase recurrence of endometriosis.
 The Endometriosis Fertility Index can help guide decisions on treatment of infertility.
 Surgery is typically not recommended before starting ART.

-In terms of surgery, endometriomas can be cut out (a cystectomy), or drained and destroyed (ablation).
-The ablation technique may be better able to preserve the number of remaining viable eggs (the ovarian reserve), compared to cutting out the endometrioma.
-On the other hand, cutting out the endometrioma may help more with pain.
+Surgery to remove endometriomas can help with fertility.
+Draining and destroying them (ablation) may better preserve the number of remaining viable eggs (the ovarian reserve), compared to cutting out the endometrioma.
 Surgery likely also helps with infertility in the case of superficial peritoneal endometriosis.
-Receiving hormonal suppression therapy after surgery might be help with endometriosis recurrence and pregnancy. but evidence for pregancy outcomes is mixed and the both NICE and the European Society of Human Reproduction and Embryology recommend against hormonal suppression to improve fertility.
+Receiving hormonal suppression therapy after surgery might help with endometriosis recurrence and pregnancy, but evidence for pregnancy outcomes is mixed.
+Both the UK's NICE and the European Society of Human Reproduction and Embryology recommend against hormonal suppression to improve fertility.

+Prognosis

+Endometriosis is often a long-term condition, with symptoms typically emerging during adolescence and easing after menopause.
+For some women, pain persists after menopause.
+Treatments, whether medical or surgical, can alleviate symptoms but do not provide a definitive cure.
+In studies that tracked people over time, lesions became worse in 29%, improved in 42%, and stayed the same in 29% of cases.

+Around 70% of people see initial improvements with medical therapy, but the drugs can lose their effectiveness over time.
+The likelihood of symptoms returning after surgery is highly variable; studies have reported recurrence rates anywhere between 6% and 67%.
+In an analysis with a median follow-up of 24 months, pain after surgery recurred in about 16% of women without postoperative hormonal suppression.
+For some, endometriosis becomes associated with persistent, complex pain, possibly linked to changes in the nervous system, as part of a constellation of chronic pain disorders.

+Hormonal therapy before surgery has little effect on recurrence, but treatment afterwards makes recurrence less likely.
+At a median follow-up of 18 months (range: 12–36 months), the recurrence of endometriosis—primarily defined as the return of endometriomas—reached 26% in women without postoperative hormonal suppression, compared with 10% of women who received it.
+Postoperative hormonal suppression also slightly reduced pain recurrence.

+Risk factors for recurrence of pain and lesions after surgery include young age, pre-surgery pain, whether adhesions were present, and higher stage endometriosis.
+A more conservative surgical technique or insufficient hormonal suppression after surgery are also associated with recurrence.
+A larger endometrioma is linked to a higher risk of cyst recurrence.